A new approach to deformation of C*-algebras via coactions: Deformation by twists

 \begin{remark} If $G$ is amenable, then all actions of $G$ are amenable, so the above result applies.
 In particular it generalizes the previous results by Rieffel and Kasprzak for $\R^n$ or abelian groups (\cites{Rief-K,Kasprzak:Rieffel}) mentioned above.

-If $G$ is discrete and $(A,\delta)$ is a $G$-coaction with $A$ nuclear, then the dual action $\beta=\dual\delta$ on $B=A\rtimes_\delta\dualG$ is automatically amenable.
-Indeed, in this situation there exists a Fell bundle $\mathcal A$ over $G$ such that $A_r=C_{\red}^*(\A)$, from which it follows that $\A$ has Exel's approximation property (see \cite{BEW:amenable}*{Corollary 4.11}).
-As observed in the proof of \cite{BEW:amenable}*{Corollary 4.11}, the dual $G$-action $\beta$ is then the Morita enveloping action of $\A$, which is therefore amenable (see \cites{Abadie-Buss-Ferraro:Morita_Fell, ABF-Amenability}).
-All this means that in the discrete group case the amenability assumption for the action $\beta$ in Theorem \ref{theo:nuclear} is automatic if $A$ is nuclear, so nuclearity of $A$ implies nuclearity of $A^\alpha$ for all $\alpha:G\car\K(\H)$ without any extra assumptions.
-In particular, Yamashita's \cite{Yamashita}*{Proposition~12} holds without the assumption that $\A$ satisfies the approximation property, since this already follows from nuclearity of $A=C_r^*(\A)$.
+If $G$ is discrete and $(A,\delta)$ is a $G$-coaction with $A$ nuclear, there exists a Fell bundle $\mathcal A$ over $G$ such that $A_r=C_{\red}^*(\A)$, the reduced cross-sectional $C^*$-algebra of $\mathcal A$, from which it follows that $\A$ has Exel's approximation property (see \cite{BEW:amenable}*{Corollary 4.11}).
+In \cite{Yamashita} Yamashita describes a deformed Fell bundle $\mathcal A^\sigma$ (generalized to non-discrete groups in \cite{BE:Fellbundles}) such that our deformed algebra $A^\sigma$ is a cross-sectional $C^*$-algebra of $\mathcal A^\sigma$.
+It follows then from \cite{Yamashita}*{Lemma 10} that $\mathcal A^\sigma$ also has the approximation property, from which it follows that $A^\sigma$ is nuclear as well (see \cite{Yamashita}*{Proposition 11}).
+Note that the approximation property for $\mathcal A$ implies that the dual action $\beta=\dual\delta$ on $B=A\rtimes_\delta\dualG$ is automatically amenable, so Theorem \ref{theo:nuclear} also applies in this situation.

 We do not know whether a similar result holds true for general locally compact groups.
 It would mean that for any action $\beta:G\car B$ with $B\rtimes_rG$ nuclear, the crossed product $(B\otimes\K(\H))\rtimes_{\beta\otimes \alpha,r}G$ is nuclear as well.
-Note that in general nuclearity of $B\rtimes_{\beta,r}G$ does not imply amenability of $\beta$ -- counterexamples are given by crossed products $\C\rtimes_rG=C_r^*(G)$ for nonamenable (almost) connected groups $G$ (e.g., $G=\SL(2,\R)$), which are nuclear by a famous theorem of Connes \cite{Connes-Classification}.
-A special version of this question would ask the following: if $G$ is a (second countable) locally compact group such that $C^*_r(G)$ is nuclear, does it follow that the twisted group algebra $C_r^*(G,\om)$ is nuclear for every cocycle $\om\in Z^2(G,\T)$? \end{remark}
+Note that, in general, nuclearity of $B\rtimes_{\beta,r}G$ does not imply amenability of $\beta$ -- counterexamples are given by crossed products $\C\rtimes_rG=C_r^*(G)$ for nonamenable (almost) connected groups $G$ (e.g., $G=\SL(2,\R)$), which are nuclear by a famous theorem of Connes \cite{Connes-Classification}.
+A special version of this question would ask the following: if $G$ is a locally compact group such that $C^*_r(G)$ is nuclear, does it follow that the twisted group algebra $C_r^*(G,\om)$ is nuclear for every cocycle $\om\in Z^2(G,\T)$? \end{remark}